VadimEst/CNC-Simulator-Docs/README.md

 $ npm start
 ```

-This command starts a local development server and open up a browser window.
+This command starts a local development server and open up a browser window if it's executed in the root folder of the repository.
 Most changes are reflected live without having to restart the server.
 The local server can be reached by opening localhost:3000 in browser.

 To stop the local server use CTRL + C in shell.